ARM-software/CMSIS_5/CMSIS/DSP/SDFTools/README.md

 - [Example 3 : Working example with CMSIS-DSP and FFT](documentation/example3.md)
 - [Example 4 : Same as example 3 but with the CMSIS-DSP Python wrapper](documentation/example4.md)

+Examples 5 and 6 are showing how to use the CMSIS-DSP MFCC with a synchronous data flow.

+## Building the examples

+The script `create.bat` or `create.sh` in folder `examples/build` must be changed to use the path to the root CMSIS-DSP folder.

+Then, those scripts can be used to create a make using cmake.

+After those steps, typing `make` will build the C examples.

+To run the first one for example you'll have to type (from `build` folder): `bin_example1\example1`

+For the python examples, you need to go to the example folder (for instance `example4`).
+In the folder, type `python main.py`.

+If the dataflow is changed for any Python example, from the corresponding example folder you'll have to type `python graph.py` to regenerate the schedule.
+And you'll have to type `dot -Tpdf -o test.pdf test.dot` in the Python examples to regenerate the graph picture.

+For the C++ examples, the make is taking care of regenerating the schedule and the dot graph when `graph.py` is edited.